1940 Alabama Crimson Tide football team: Mercer

 In their first home game of the season, Alabama shutout the Mercer Bears 20–0 on an unseasonably warm afternoon that saw temperatures in excess of 90 degrees.
 Paul Spencer scored both of the Crimson Tide's first half touchdowns on runs of six and five yards for a 13–0 halftime lead.
 The final score came in the third quarter on a six-yard Dave Brown touchdown run.
 In the victory, the Alabama defense only allowed the Bears one first down and held their offense to net yardage of minus 17.
-The victory was Alabama's final game played against the Bears until 2017 and improved their all-time record against Mercer to 2–0.